qpdf/qpdf/manual/cli.rst

    Controls transformation of stream data.
 This option predates the :qpdf:ref:`--compress-streams` and :qpdf:ref:`--decode-level` options.
-Those options can be used to achieve the same affect with more control.
+Those options can be used to achieve the same effect with more control.
 The value of :samp:`{parameter}` may be one of the
    following: